East Durham Trust

 Picture

-Following the publication of a micro-feasibility study into the potential use of mine water heat in Horden for horticultural use it is evident that this would be an ideal pilot project through which both the establishment of a community energy organisation and its delivery could be facilitated and trialled in practice.
+Following the publication of a range of feasibility studies into the use of mine water heat in Horden for business use it is evident that the establishment of a community energy organisation will raise money for local regeneration.
 There is already a pump in place to raise the water to the surface which is a major step already in place.
 Installation of a heat exchange pump at the pump head would mean that the heat in the water can be captured and transformed into energy.

-The most essential aspect of the project is to place a community owned entity between the power generated by the renewable sources and its use, ensuring that the energy produced directly benefits the community of East Durham.
+The most essential aspect of the project is to place a community owned entity between the power generated by the renewable sources and its use, ensuring that the energy produced directly benefits the community of Horden.

 • Creation of mine water heating scheme in Horden

-• Potential to support Food growing & Business Start-up
+• Potential to support Food growing, Fungiculture & Business Start-up

 Picture